gene-git/nginx_passwd/README.md

     nginx-passwd -f <password_file> <user>

-If file is specified, then the result is written to stdout.
+If file is not specified, then the result is written to stdout.
 The default algorithm uses md5.
 See options or *nginx-passwd -h* for more information.